SAP/odata-vocabularies/UI.md

   - Negative if the value is lower than DeviationRangeLowValue

 Thresholds are optional.
 For unassigned values, defaults are determined in this order:
-  - For Deviation, an omitted LowValue translates into the smallest possible number (-INF), an omitted HighValue translates into the largest possible number (+INF)
+  - For DeviationRange, an omitted LowValue translates into the smallest possible number (-INF), an omitted HighValue translates into the largest possible number (+INF)
-  - For Tolerance, an omitted LowValue will be initialized with DeviationLowValue, an omitted HighValue will be initialized with DeviationHighValue
+  - For ToleranceRange, an omitted LowValue will be initialized with DeviationRangeLowValue, an omitted HighValue will be initialized with DeviationRangeHighValue
-  - For Acceptance, an omitted LowValue will be initialized with ToleranceLowValue, an omitted HighValue will be initialized with ToleranceHighValue
+  - For AcceptanceRange, an omitted LowValue will be initialized with ToleranceRangeLowValue, an omitted HighValue will be initialized with ToleranceRangeHighValue

 Property|Type|Description
 :-------|:---|:----------
-ImprovementDirection|[ImprovementDirectionType](#ImprovementDirectionType)|Describes in which direction the value improves AcceptanceRangeLowValue|PrimitiveType|Lowest value that is considered neutral AcceptanceRangeHighValue|PrimitiveType|Highest value that is considered neutral ToleranceRangeLowValue|PrimitiveType|Lowest value that is considered positive ToleranceRangeHighValue|PrimitiveType|Highest value that is considered positive DeviationRangeLowValue|PrimitiveType|Lowest value that is considered critical DeviationRangeHighValue|PrimitiveType|Highest value that is considered critical
+ImprovementDirection|[ImprovementDirectionType](#ImprovementDirectionType)|Describes in which direction the value improves AcceptanceRangeLowValue|PrimitiveType|Lowest value that is considered positive AcceptanceRangeHighValue|PrimitiveType|Highest value that is considered positive ToleranceRangeLowValue|PrimitiveType|Lowest value that is considered neutral ToleranceRangeHighValue|PrimitiveType|Highest value that is considered neutral DeviationRangeLowValue|PrimitiveType|Lowest value that is considered critical DeviationRangeHighValue|PrimitiveType|Highest value that is considered critical